Embedding Eximee Forms as a web component

 The Eximee platform Forms presentation module can be launched in the variant:

-* a standalone single page application hosted as a dedicated website, embedded within a webview or iframe,
+* a standalone single page application hosted as a dedicated web page, embedded within a webview or iframe,

 * a web component library for embedding in any existing website or web application.